-The highest level of organisation within your Convertize account, are your Projects.
-You should create a new Project for each domain (website) you want to AB test.
+The highest level of organisation within your Convertize account are your Projects.
+You should create a new Project for each domain (website) you want to run tests on.

 Each Project has its own unique Convertize Pixel.
-Make sure you install the Pixel of the right project on the right website.
+Make sure you install correct Pixel on each of your websites.
 If you only have one website you want to optimise, you only need to create one project.

 You can access your projects and switch between them by navigating to your Dashboard and clicking on “Projects”.

 Within each Project, you can see an overview of all the Experiments you have created.
-Below, I have created three Experiments within my Blog Project, one for the home page, one for a blog article page, and one for a category page.
+Below, I have created three Experiments within my Blog Project, one for the home page, one for a blog article, and one for a category page.

-Within each Experiment, ie. each AB test, you need to have at least two versions of the page you’re testing: the original page (A) and a Scenario on which you made one or more changes (B).
-You can, however, create more than one Scenario, so that instead of an AB test, you create an ABC or an ABCD, or an ABCDE test if you will.
+Within each Experiment, ie. each A/B test, you need to have at least two versions of the page you’re testing: the original page (A) and a Scenario on which you made one or more changes (B).
+You can, however, create more than one Scenario, so that instead of an A/B test, you create an A/B/C or an A/B/C/D, or an A/B/C/D/E test (an A/B/n test, if you will).

 When you’re creating an Experiment, you can click the green + button in the editor to create more Scenarios.